matrixorigin/matrixorigin.io/docs/MatrixOne/Deploy/deploy-MatrixOne-cluster.md

     __Note:__ After installation, this storageClass will provide storage services in the "/opt/local-path-provisioner" directory on the worker node.
 You can modify it to another path.

-3. Set the default `storageClass`：
+3. Set the default `storageClass`:

     ```
     kubectl patch storageclass local-path -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'